a-m-dev/dephion_code_challange/README.md

    just create one or two category please!
 6. You Did It, now you can open the `http://localhost:4000/` and check the different stuff in client side:

+here is the list of Services:

+- mongoDb is on PORT 27021 avaliable with user:root, pass: examplePass
+- backend is avaliable on `http://localhost:4010/api/v1.0/`
+- client is ready on `http://localhost:4000/`

+---

 Here are some screenshots of the Project:

 Home Page